Best Plus Size Knee Braces For Men And Women [XL To 6XL]

 Osteoarthritis is associated with increased pain and stiffness in the knee joints (most common), but it can also affect the hips (next most common), ankles, and other joints in the body.
 In a nutshell, osteoarthritis develops when the articular cartilage that lines the end of long bones (e.g. thigh and shin bones) breaks down.

 This cartilage that was once very effective at dispersing shock forces in the knees can become less and less effective as it gradually wears down.
-In sever cases, the cartilage will break down completely and will leave the individual with bone-on-bone contact, which can be excruciating and drastically reduce mobility.
+In severe cases, the cartilage will break down completely and will leave the individual with bone-on-bone contact, which can be excruciating and drastically reduce mobility.

 In one of our previous articles, we reviewed knee braces for osteoarthritis, so that could be a good resource as well, but this article included a wide variety of sizing options.
-In this current article, we will place our entire focus on plus size knee braces, even in regards to osteoarthritis.
+In this current article, we will place our entire focus on knee braces for plus size, even in regards to osteoarthritis or obesity knee braces.

 Excess Weight And Inflammation